-Beat the tuition increase by enrolling now for remaining CNA classes in 2014 as well as any CNA class in 2015.
-Begin 2015 with a new career!!!
-You can do this!!!
+Beat the tuition increase by enrolling now for remaining CNA classes in 2014 (last available is the 12/1/14 Daytime CNA) as well as any CNA class in 2015.
+Begin 2015 with a new career.
+You can do this!

 Arizona Medical Training Institute students have once again excelled!
 The Arizona State Board of Nursing has released the “First Time State Board Licensure Pass Rates” for every program in Arizona and AMTI students were once again #1!
 AMTI first time pass rate was 97% written and 91% on skills versus the State Average of 90% and 75% respectively.
 Great job!
 The results speak for themselves, AMTI is Arizona’s premier healthcare training institute.